 - If this is not possible, proposals should show how impacts will be minimised or mitigated.

-- If it is not possible to minimise or mitigate then a proposal should show why the development or activity should be approved, such as supporting the South Marine Plan vision and objectives or other policies.
+- If it is not possible to minimise or mitigate then a proposal should show why the development or activity should be approved, such as supporting the South Marine Plan vision and objectives or other specific policies.

-- Proposals should show any consultation with stakeholders such as harbour authorities or The Crown Estate, including any issues and suggested measures to avoid, minimise or mitigate them.
+- Proposals should show any consultation with stakeholders such as harbour authorities or The Crown Estate, including any issues arising and suggested measures to avoid, minimise or mitigate them.

 - Existing legislation and regulations should also be considered, such as maintenance dredging protocols.